PokeManiac692/CProgrammingChallenge/README.md

-# Digitize Programming Challenge:
+# Programming Challenge:
-*A simple program in `C` demonstrating the following concepts:*
+*A simple CLI program in `C` demonstrating the following concepts:*

 * **user input**,
 * **static data structure creation and usage**,